GavinMendelGleason/data_mesh/Mesh.md

 includes the ability to link to other resources, and approaches to solving entity unification problems.

+The problems which must be addressed here include:

+* Naming and Linking
+* Unification

+### Naming and Linking

 Linking to other resources requires that the governance team have methods of a way to *name* resources so that they can be found.
 The best naming scheme that the data community has yet found is still the